gdjohnson/TK19/concepts/framing.md

 (The relativism part is extra-gamic; the "rationality is very culturally contextual" bit is very much gamic/grounding itself in the games played)

+# Reason 2016: Genres, Value Hierachies
+> how an artwork is framed and conceptualized has a major impact on how it’s received

+> There is no idea of absolute “success” or “effectiveness” for a piece of art: success requires criteria by which to be successful.
+Art is only effective at doing _something_, and whether or not a critic finds a work to be effective depends almost entirely on what he thinks it’s trying to do.

+> it’s worth noting that in music criticism, it is currently conventional wisdom — religious dogma, even — that genres are bad for the industry and the art.
+Often there’s some argument about categories constraining innovation or stifling creativity.
+But I’d argue exactly the opposite is true — that [interesting, meaningful transgression and deviation _requires_ rules and categories](https://suspendedreason.wordpress.com/2016/05/14/chekhovs-gun-and-red-herrings-meaning-rules-and-transgression-in-storytelling/), and that without genre frameworks within which to work, artistic innovation would be, if not impossible, vastly harder to accomplish and vastly harder to identify (and thus extract value from).
+Moreover, genres and categories are necessary for critical judgment to take place in the first place.
+While the example earlier demonstrated personal disparities in hierarchies within a genre (the anti-experimental rock fan vs. the Radiohead-loving critic), each genre itself comes with its own set of critical and artistic priorities that are fairly common across in-group fans and critics.
+This allows community consensus about what’s allowed within the boundaries of the category, and moreover what the paragons of achievement with the category will be.

+> Which reagent you employ will determine which color you get back.
+Apply a few drops of folk standards and the band's simple harmonic progressions, clichéd lyrics, and slightly autotuned lyrics yield a muddy black of failure and poor quality.
+Yet assess these characteristics with the pop reagent and suddenly they are all strength: the progressions are predictable and accessible, which [triggers dopamine releases among even first-time listeners](http://www.nytimes.com/2013/06/09/opinion/sunday/why-music-makes-our-brain-sing.html?_r=0) (ideal for radio play); the lyrics are not clichéd but universal, appealing to mass audience base of listeners in all age brackets; the vocal line stays on pitch in a sonically agreeable way.
+"Little Lion Man" is fantastically successful as a pop song.
+By folk or rock standards, it crumples: it is pretentious and vague, flawed from its very conception.

 # TIS Transcript 210709

 [12:33 PM] suspended reason: idea I had on the dock today: retroactive reconceptualization